stefangolubov/poc-dg/k8s/nexus/README.md

 ## Additional Notes

+- The previously used port 30500/5000 and associated repo/config are no longer required and have been removed from manifests and flows.
-- For advanced workflow customization or multi-stage builds, refer to the `.github/workflows/docker-nexus.yml` file.
+- For advanced workflow customization or multi-stage builds, refer to the `.github/workflows/` directory.
-- If you wish to document CI/CD specifics in more detail, consider adding a `README.md` inside `.github/workflows/`.
+- All flows are compatible with Windows self-hosted runners using PowerShell and Rancher Desktop Docker engine.